Infinite critical boson non-Fermi liquid

-Compared with the SCR results for the 3D FM and AFM criticalities ${\alpha=4/3}$ and ${\alpha = 3/2}$, the current exponent is much smaller, indicating much stronger fluctuations due to the large density of the low-energy bosonic modes from the boson surface.
+It is illuminating to compare with the behaviors for the 3D FM (AFM) criticality where the dynamic exponent ${z=3}$ (${z=2}$) and the SCR calculation yields ${\alpha={4}/{3} }$ (${ \alpha={3}/{2} }$).
+In fact, the same exponents were obtained from a simple scaling counting using Millis's renormalization ${\alpha=(d+z-2)/z}$~\cite{RMP2007}.
+For both FM and AFM criticality, ${\alpha >1}$.
+In contrast, ${\alpha<1}$ in Eq.~\eqref{eqn_alpha} indicates much stronger fluctuations due to the extensive phase space provided by the critical boson surface. \\

-\emph{NFL from critical boson surface.}---Unlike the cases for FM or AFM criticalities where the low-energy fluctuations are at discrete momentum points, the low-energy fluctuations near a {\sl finite} boson surface strongly scatters the itinerant electrons, reducing the lifetime of the electron quasiparticles.
-We use the renormalized boson correlator and the Feymann diagram in Fig.~\ref{fig3} to calculate the electron self-energy,
+{\bf{ NFL behavior from critical boson surface.}} Unlike the FM or AFM criticalities where the low-energy fluctuations are at discrete momenta, the low-energy fluctuations near a finite boson surface strongly scatter the itinerant electrons and reduce the lifetime of electron quasiparticles.
+We use the renormalized boson correlator and the Feymann diagram in Fig.~\ref{fig3} to calculate the self-energy of the conduction electron,